insin/newforms/docs/index.rst

 newforms
 ========

-Newforms is a JavaScript port of `Django`_'s ``django.forms`` `form-handling library`_ library, usable in browsers and on the server with `Node.js`_.

-As of version 0.5.0, newforms depends on `React`_ for rendering content in all environments and for implementation of client-side interactivity.
-It's also tracking ``django.forms`` changes and new features up to and including the current development version of Django, 1.7.
+Newforms began as a JavaScript port of `Django`_'s form-handling library.
+It's usable in browsers and on `Node.js`_ and -- as of version 0.5 -- it uses `React`_ for form rendering in all environments and for client-side interactivity.

-Since newforms is initially a port and ``django.forms`` is well-documented, guide documentation will initially point to Django documentation and offer some equivalent examples in JavaScript.

-For an introduction to form-handling features and concepts, please refer to the Django intro documentation:

-   * `Django documentation -- Working with forms <https://docs.djangoproject.com/en/dev/topics/forms/>`_

-For the just-show-me-how-it-works-and-I'll-figure-out-the-rest developer, the `newforms unit tests`_ are peppered with guide comments -- lovingly copied and pasted from Django's own test suite -- which explain the features being tested.

 Contents
 ========